ZhihaoPENG-CityU/MM21---AGCN/README.md

 + The learning rates of USPS, HHAR, ACM, and DBLP datasets are set to 0.001, and the learning rates of Reuters and CiteSeer datasets are set to 0.0001. lambda1 and lambda2 are set to {1000, 1000} for USPS, {1, 0.1} for HHAR, {10, 10} for Reuters, and {0.1, 0.01} for graph datasets.

 # To run code
-+ python AGCN.py --name [data_name]
++ Step 1: set the hyperparameters for the specific dataset;
-+ For examle, if u would like to run AGCN on the usps dataset, u need to set the hyperparameters mentioned above and then run the following command,
++ Step 2: python AGCN.py --name [data_name]
-  + python AGCN.py --name usps
+++ For examle, if u would like to run AGCN on the usps dataset, u can run the following command, ++ python AGCN.py --name usps

 # Data
 Due to the limitation of GitHub, we share the data in [<a href="https://drive.google.com/drive/folders/1swVtlqQkLFEmu9l2QXEQS6Hmw20q0QTc?usp=sharing">here</a>].